Last Updated on November 29, 2022 by Editor

 VISIT: High Falls Gorge

 Yes, touristy.
 But you have to admire the tenacity of this “gorges” spot off Route 86.
-The stunning Attraction-that-Could was destroyed twice in 2011: once due to excessive snow melt, then months later from Hurricane Irene.
+The stunning Attraction-that-Could, High Falls Gorge, was destroyed twice in 2011: once due to excessive snow melt, then months later from Hurricane Irene.

 Back better than ever, marvel at the force of water down and through rock on a half-mile multi-level series of paths, stairs and bridges.
 Teeter over rushing water on glass pathways.

 In the heat of summer, the water spray is refreshing.
-In winter, rent snowshoes and special treads to crunch over snow and ice.
+In winter, crunch over snow and ice.
 Photo ops abound any time of year.
 Afterwards, sample local wines at the Beer and Wine Bar in back of the gift shop.
-May-Oct Daily 9-5, Dec. – March daily 9-4:30. $13 adults, $10 kids.
-Winter Waterfall & Snowshoe Package $26 adults, $16 kids.
-Includes offsite rentals all day.

-In the shadow of the Olympic Ski jumps, it’s not difficult to imagine why one of the most famous abolitionists, John Brown, born in Connecticut, and raised in Ohio, would have decided to settle here in 1855.
+John Brown’s Farm and Gravesite sits in the shadow of the Olympic Ski jumps.
+It’s not difficult to imagine why one of the most famous abolitionists, Brown, born in Connecticut, and raised in Ohio, would have decided to settle here in 1855.

 Brown spent only a few weeks in Elba, NY before traveling to Kentucky to join his sons in their fight against slavery.
 Before being executed for his role in the raid on the US Arsenal in Harper’s Ferry VA, Brown asked to be buried “by the big rock” on his bucolic property in NY.
-Open May1-Oct 31 Wed-Mon (closed Tues) 10-5. $2 adults, under 12 free.
-Grounds and grave open year round during daylight hour.
+Grounds and grave open year round during daylight hours.

 Best Restaurant and Lodging in Keene NY